usmanwardag/dollar_bot/README.md

 For any feedback, issues, or bug reports, please create an issue [here](https://github.com/shonilbhide/dollar_bot/issues/new).

+## Depriciated Libraries
+- "The parameter "none_stop" is deprecated.
+Use "non_stop" instead."
 ## Future RoadMap

 - More content can be added for the way notifications can be displayed on the user front.
 This can be done to make the UI more interactive.